CSCfi/csc-user-guide/docs/support/wn/training-new.md

 # Training & tutorials

+## Access CSC newsletter and mailing list archives from Docs CSC, 13.12.2023

+The _Contact_ page has been updated to include a selection of [CSC newsletter and mailing list archives](../contact.md#archives).

 ## New way to provide feedback on pages in Docs CSC, 30.10.2023

 Docs CSC now features feedback buttons at the bottom of every page.